 Practical and theoretical tests will be delivered throughout the programme of study.

 Assessment is through observation of practical work and additional on-site assessments are required to complete the NVQ Level 3.
 You may be required to undertake real trade projects on which you will also be assessed.

 Maths and English skills will be assessed through a controlled assessment or final exam.

 You will be allocated an assessor who will visit you on site and discuss your progress with you and your employer.

-You will need to supply your own safety footwear and any other personal protective equipment you may need.
+Your employer will need to supply your safety footwear and any other Personal Protective Equipment you may need.
 The College will supply tools and any other equipment needed but you are welcome to bring your own if you prefer.